QuickFastly/Nova-Regna/World/Map/Shinzen/City of Hashiri/Ryōgan.md

     </table>
   </div>

-Ryōgan is a small town located within the [[Kanjō ward]] of the city of [[City of Hashiri]] that spans the length of the northern shoreline.
+Ryōgan is a small town located within the [[Kanjō ward]] of the city of [[Hashiri]] that spans the length of the northern shoreline.
 It is a low density area with an even distribution of residential and industrial uses across the shoreline, along with a large mountain pass to reach three small historic self-sufficient residential areas.
 Despite being geographically closer to [[Ginya]], the Hashiri International Airport is also considered to be part of Ryōgan.

 -----
 > [!cite] Author info